The measurement in classical and quantum theory: The measurement in classical and quantum theory

+This expression squared is equal to the right hand side of (\ref{mainO}) by the definition of the Fubini-Study distance between states in $CP^{L_{2}}$.
+The result (\ref{mainOG}) is obtained in a similar way by evaluating the Fourier transform of a Gaussian function along the way. $\square$

-The relation (\ref{mainO}) implies a connection between probability distributions of multivariate random variables valued in the classical space and the space of states.
+The relation (\ref{mainO}) implies an important connection between probability distributions of multivariate random variables valued in the classical space and the space of states.
 Namely, consider a random variable $\varphi$ with values in the space of states $CP^{L_{2}}$.
 Because the classical space $M^{\sigma}_{3}$ is a submanifold of $CP^{L_{2}}$, we can restrict $\varphi$ to take values in $M^{\sigma}_{3}$.
-We then have the following result (see \cite{KryukovPosition} and the Appendix): \begin{itquote}{\bf{(B)}} Suppose the conditional probability of $\varphi$ given that $\varphi$ is in the classical space is described by the normal distribution.
+We then have the following theorem. \begin{itquote}{\bf{(B)}} Suppose the conditional probability of $\varphi$ given that $\varphi$ is in the classical space is described by the normal distribution.
 Suppose the probability $P$ of transition between any two states depends only on the distance between the states.
 Then $P$ is given by the Born rule, i.e., $P= |(\varphi, \varphi_0)|^2$, where $\varphi_0$ is the initial and $\varphi$ is the observed state.
 The opposite is also true: For states in the classical space the Born rule yields the normal distribution of the observed position. \end{itquote} So, the normal probability distribution is the Born rule in disguise!

+{\it Proof.} In fact, (\ref{mainO}) establishes the needed connection between the normal distribution and the Born rule for the states in $M^{\sigma}_{3}$.
+By assumption, the probability of transition between states depends only on the Fubini-Study distance between them.
+Since the Fubini-Study distance between states in $M^{\sigma}_{3}$ takes on all possible values, the validity of the Born rule for the states in $M^{\sigma}_{3}$ signifies its validity for arbitrary states.
+See \cite{KryukovPosition} for details. $\square$

 These results establish a deep connection between Newtonian and Schr{\"o}dinger dynamics and between the classical space and classical phase space, and the submanifolds $M^{\sigma}_{3}$ and $M^{\sigma}_{3,3}$ of the space of states.
 Based on these results we put forward the following embedding hypothesis: \begin{itquote}{\bf{(EH)}} The constructed mathematical embedding of the classical space and classical phase space into the space of states and the resulting identification of Newtonian dynamics with the constrained Schr{\"o}dinger dynamics are physical.
 That is, the classical space, phase space and the Newtonian dynamics of a system are not only fully derivable from, but also physically originate in the Schr{\"o}dinger dynamics in the Hilbert space of states of the system. \end{itquote} The hypothesis asserts that the provided mathematical derivation of the classical Newtonian dynamics from the Schr{\"o}dinger dynamics of the system is the true physical correspondence between classical and quantum systems.